sonata-nfv/son-cli/README.md

 SONATA SDK command line interface tools

 This set of command line tools are meant to aid the SONATA service developers on their tasks.
 The tools are briefly described as follows.
-- `son-workspace` creates, configures and manages development workspaces and projects.
+- `son-workspace` creates, configures *[José] in the Wiki page, configuration is not mentioned...* and manages development workspaces and projects.
-- `son-package` packages a project, containing services and functions, to be instantiated in the SONATA Service Platform.
+- `son-package` packages a project, containing services and functions *[José] not a word on SSMs/FSMs... on purpose?* , to be instantiated in the SONATA Service Platform.
 All project components are syntatically validated and external dependencies are retrieved to produce a complete service package.
 - `son-validate` can be used to validate the syntax, integrity and topology of SONATA service packages, projects, services and functions.
 Son-validate can be used through the CLI or as a micro-service running inside a docker container.
 - `son-access` enables authenticating users to the Service Platform and integrates features to push and pull resources from the Service Platform Catalogues.
 It is used to upload the service package to the SDK emulator or the Service Platform Gatekeeper, so the service can be deployed in the respective environment.
 - `son-monitor` provides tools to easily monitor/generate metrics for debugging and analyzing service performance.